practicalli/clojure-web-services/projects/leiningen/todo-app/connect-to-postgres/index.md

 # Connecting to Heroku PostgreSQL from Clojure

 * Add dependencies
 * Define a database connection (Heroku posgres)
-* Migrations
+* Migrations (TODO)
-  * Create a database table if it doesnt exist

-???

 ## Using JDBC for Relational Databases
 Java Database connnectivity is a common way to connect to a relational database and has very widespread database support.

-Clojure developers typically send SQL statements over jdbc or use a DSL such as [Korma]()) to work with these databases.
-In our example we will work with SQL statements [TODO: add Korma as an alternative, add some experiences as to when to do either approach]
+[next.jdbc](https://github.com/seancorfield/next-jdbc) is a Clojure library to send SQL statements over jdbc or use a DSL such as [HoneySQL](https://github.com/seancorfield/honeysql)) to work with these databases.